-In Universal Credit there is one deduction for each non-dependant, but for the other benefits mentioned above, if you have a non-dependant couple living with you, only one deduction is made for them so they should be treated as 1 non-dependant.
+In Universal Credit there is one deduction for each non-dependant, even if they are a couple, but for the other benefits mentioned above, if you have a non-dependant couple living with you, only one deduction is made for them.

 The appropriate deduction will be the highest that applies.
-For example, if one member of the couple is on benefits and the other is earning £400 per week, the deduction for a non-dependant earning £400 per week would be higher so this is the category that applies and should be entered on the non-dependants page of the calculator.
+For example, if one member of the couple is on benefits and the other is earning £400 per week, the deduction for a non-dependant earning £400 per week would be higher so this will be the rate applied for the couple.

-If both members of a non-dependant couple work 16 or more hours then you should add together their incomes to see which income-band their joint income falls within and select this on the non-dependants page of the calculator.
+If both members of a non-dependant couple work 16 or more hours then the calculator will add together their incomes to see which deduction applies for their joint income.

-If you or your partner are registered blind or claiming Disability Living Allowance care component (for Universal Credit it must be the middle or higher rate), Personal Independance Payment daily living component or Attendance Allowance then a non-dependant deduction or housing cost contribution will not be taken from your benefits regardless of your non-dependant's circumstances.
+If you or your partner are registered blind or claiming Disability Living Allowance care component (for Universal Credit it must be the middle or higher rate), Personal Independence Payment daily living component or Attendance Allowance then a non-dependant deduction or housing cost contribution will not be taken from your benefits regardless of your non-dependant's circumstances.
 The calculator automatically recognises these cases.
-If you are claiming Pension Credit, non-dependant deductions will only apply for Support for Mortgage Interest, not Housing Benefit.